DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/data_syncing.md

 * avoid re-submitting the same bad data
 * apply corrections where needed

-For example, if a provider gets a `422 Unprocessable entity` message due to a missing training programme ID, they need to fix the local record before reattempting the sync.
+For example, if a provider gets a `422 Unprocessable entity` message due to a missing participant ID, they need to fix the local record before reattempting the sync.

 ## Avoid common syncing issues